opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/publish-youtube-woh.md

 Description
 -----------

 The publish YouTube operation publishes a single stream to YouTube.
-This stream must meet YouTube's format requirements, and may consist of audio and/or video.
+This stream must meet YouTube's format requirements, and may consist of one audio and/or video stream.
 If you want to publish both your presenter and presentation streams we suggest using the [Composite](composite-woh.md) workflow operation handler to prepare a composite file with both streams inside of it.
-The default Opencast workflow prepares a video using this method.

 Parameter Table